Ironhack-FTWD-Berlin-August-2020/guides/project-2-deployment.md

    - **Copy** the **Connection String Only**

-6. Update the config vars in heroku and the connection string in app.js
+### Add the Environment variables to heroku and update

 You need to make sure that you have all the variables that are in your .env are also saved in Heroku, in the _Config Vars_ section of the _Settings_ tab.